pboutinaud/SHiVAi/README.md

     myId/shivai \
     shiva --containerized_all --in /mnt/input_data --out /mnt/out --config /mnt/config_dir/config_debug.yml --prediction PVS
 ```

-Change the local paths (like `/myHome/my_data/MRI_anat` to your own), change the `shiva` arguments if needed (e.g. the prediction), and run it.
+If you used precomp_synthseg.py to compute the Synthseg segmentation, use the `--brain_seg synthseg_precomp` argument for the `shiva` command above.

-> For now, this does not run with the Synthseg parcelation scheme.
-Stay tuned for more info on that soon.
+> Before running the commands, don't forget to change the local paths (like `/myHome/my_data/MRI_anat`) to your own, change *myId* to the username put when building the image, and change the `shiva` arguments if needed (e.g. the prediction).

 ### Running SHiVAi from direct package commands (recommended)